peter-w-bryant/Solving-8-tile-Puzzle-with-A-Search/README.md

 s = <i>[2, 5, 1, 4, 3, 6, 7, 0, 0]</i>  and  <i>h(s) = 6</i>

 In this case h(s) is computed by calculated the L1-Norm of each tile to the goal and summing all of them.
-We can see that tiles 4, 6, and 7 are already in the place were they will end up in our goal state, so they have 0 distances.
+We can see that tiles 4, 6, and 7 are already in the place where they will end up in our goal state, so they have 0 distances.
 Tile 1 has an L1-norm of 2,

 <i>L1-Norm([0,1],[0,0]) = abs(0-0) + abs(2-0) = 2</i>